GabeEddyT/Labs/README.md

 ## Modifying the project

 Now, you *could* just edit files in your browser on Github.com and see the changes reflected shortly afterward.
 Assuming you'd rather see colorful text instead, I'd recommend using [Visual Studio Code](https://code.visualstudio.com/).
-"Building" the site doesn't require any dependencies other than a web browser, however, debugging will prove to be a challenge, because if you try to run the index.html file outright, you'll be greeted with
+“Building” the site doesn't require any dependencies other than a web browser, however, debugging will prove to be a challenge, because if you try to run the index.html file outright, you'll be greeted with

 ```bash
 Access to XMLHttpRequest at 'file:///[...]/labs.json' from origin 'null' has been blocked by CORS policy: Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https.